Whether you agree or not, you ALREADY have a personal brand.

-However, his brand evolved over several years, and now he is better known as a lifestyle entrepreneur "living the dream.”
+However, his brand evolved over several years, and now he is better known as a lifestyle entrepreneur who is “living the dream.”

-Lewis's personal brand has also been significantly boosted by his podcast, The School of Greatness as well as his new Academy.
+Lewis’s personal brand has also been significantly boosted by his podcast, The School of Greatness.
 He is mainly passionate about helping people start their own businesses and achieve greatness.

 Dan Brown is the author of several bestselling novels like The Da Vinci Code, which is to date one of the bestselling novels of all time.
 He was also named by TIME Magazine as one of the 100 most influential people in the world.